-Since 2006, the Growing Up in Ireland (GUI) National Longitudinal Study of Children, a national longitudinal study of children and young people, has followed a cohort of children born in 1998.
-Four waves of interviews have been conducted with this cohort, when they were aged 9, 13, 17-18, and 20 years.
-The most recent GUI report presents the findings of 5,191 interviews of the 20-year-old participants, which were conducted in 2018 and 2019 (ESRI and Trinity College Dublin 2019).
+Since 2006, the Growing Up in Ireland (GUI) national longitudinal study of children and young people has followed a cohort of children born in 1998.
+Four waves of interviews have been conducted with this cohort when they were aged 9, 13, 17-18, and 20 years.
+The most recent GUI report presents